-HEALTH OUTCOMES LEADING CAUSES OF DEATH
+LEADING CAUSES OF DEATH

-The most recent available source of data regarding the leading causes of death for the United States at the time of this report was published in the annual report of the CDC Health, United States, 2018 from the National Vital Statistics (www.cdc.gov/nchs).
-Presented in the table below includes the Top 10 Leading Causes of Death in Miami-Dade County.
-As presented in this report, the preliminary leading causes of death in the U.S 2018 included: 1.) heart disease 2.) cancer 3.) accidents (unintentional injuries) 4.) chronic lower respiratory diseases 5.) stroke 6.)
-Alzheimer's disease 7.) diabetes 8.) influenza and pneumonia 9.) kidney disease and 10.) suicide (intentional self-harm).
-Cancer and heart disease contribute to the most deaths for both Miami-Dade County and Florida.
-It is important to note that the tenth leading cause of death for both Miami-Dade County and Florida is Influenza and Pneumonia.
-Whereas, for the United States the tenth leading cause of death is suicide (intentional self-harm).
+The most data regarding the leading causes of death for the United States was published in the annual report of the CDC Health, United States, 2019 from the National Vital Statistics (www.cdc.gov/nchs).
+Presented in the table below includes the Top 10 Leading Causes of Death in the United States and the rates for these causes in Miami-Dade and Florida.
+As presented in this report, the preliminary leading causes of death in the U.S 2019 included: heart disease, cancer, covid-19, unintentional injuries, chronic lower respiratory diseases, stroke, Alzheimer's disease, diabetes, chronic liver disease and cirrhosis and influenza and pneumonia.
+Cancer and heart disease are the top 2 causes of death across the all three geographies in the table below.

-Top 10 Leading Causes of Death in Miami-Dade County compared to Florida and the United States (2018)
+Top 10 Leading Causes of Death in Miami-Dade County compared to Florida and the United States (2020)